 As Dr. Martin Luther King, Jr. wrote in his famous Letter from a Birmingham Jail in 1963, “Injustice anywhere is a threat to justice everywhere…..whatever affects one of us directly affects all of us indirectly.”
 We need to stand united to combat injustice for the sake of our entire community.

-This teach-in, entitled Power, Privilege and Difficult Dialogues, is being planned for the purpose of mutual education among students, faculty and staff of the GVSU community and intended to address topics related to inequality and systems of oppression, as well as social justice and liberation.
-Recognizing the multi-faceted dimensions of these topics, we are planning this teach-in as a daylong event.
+The Teach-in is intended for the purpose of mutual education among students, faculty and staff of the GVSU community and intended to address topics related to inequality and systems of oppression, as well as social justice and liberation.
+Recognizing the multi-faceted dimensions of these topics, this Teach-in will be a daylong event.
 The learning objectives of Power, Privilege, and Difficult Dialogues are to raise awareness, inform, create dialogue, and document suggestions for action.

-In an effort to involve as many students, faculty and staff as possible, we will be adhering to the MWF class schedule, with 50-minute sessions, each starting on the hour.
+In an effort to involve as many students, faculty and staff as possible, we will be hosting concurrent 75-minute sessions that align with the Thursday class schedule.
 Please keep in mind that a teach-in is practical, participatory and action oriented.
 We especially encourage contributions with an intersectional framework (race, class, gender, sexuality, religion, ability).
 Sessions should include student leaders as co-presenters or panelists.
 We welcome collaborative faculty/student/staff sessions that involve educational frameworks for opening dialogues, workshops, and engaged pedagogies.

-On behalf of ECS (Executive Committee of the University Academic Senate),
+On behalf of ECS (Executive Committee of the University Academic Senate) and the Student Senate,

-Karen Gipson (PHY), Chair of ECS/ University Academic Senate
+Karen Gipson (PHY), Chair of University Academic Senate

 Collaborative partners include the following: